Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Since I started researching converting my own van back in 2018 and after completing my first build in 2019 and now starting a second one in 2020, there is a constant debate about just about every feature of the build: which van is the best choice, which insulation works best, whether to have your solar panels in series or parallel, gas vs. diesel, whether Rachel should have gotten off the plane for Ross, etc. A huge area of debate?
 What type of batteries you should use in your electrical system.

 In Van #1 I opted for AGM batteries; specifically I chose these AGM Deep Cycle batteries.
-Two 12v batteries, 100 amp hours each, bringing me a total of 200 amp hours for less than $400.
+Two 12v batteries, 100 amp hours each, bringing me a total of 200 amp hours.

 After living with the Deep Cell batteries for a year in the first van, I opted for this Lithium battery for the second time around.
-One 12v battery, 100 amp hours, for $800.
+One 12v battery, 100 amp hours.

 Wait, you paid twice as much for half the amp hours???